discoproject/disco/doc/start/ddfs.rst

 Fault tolerance
 '''''''''''''''

-DDFS piggypacks on Disco on fault-tolerance.
+DDFS piggybacks on Disco on fault-tolerance.
 It relies on Disco's ``node_mon.erl`` to monitor availability of nodes, and to blacklist unavailable nodes.